mwherman2000/neo-csharpcoe/competitions/NPCEntAppCompetitions/DrivingDotNetResurgenceWithNEOBlockchain.md

 ### The Best Developer Tooling

-* .NET, C#, Visual Studio, and the NEO Smart Contract Visual Studio Extension is the best developer tool suite for creating smart contracts - including seemless intregation with the NEO Debugger.
+* .NET, C#, Visual Studio, and the NEO Smart Contract Visual Studio Extension is the best developer tool suite for creating smart contracts - including seamless integration with the NEO Debugger.

 * NEO was very clever in its integration with the Microsoft .NET compiler stack.
 NEO developers build what is essentially a Windows console application with `Main` method prototype that often looks something like `public static Object Main(string operation, params object[] args)` - but `Main` can take virtually any parameters and return any parameters (including simple types, an instance of a class, an array of instances of a class).

 * Smart contracts are built as plain-old C# class projects.
-The NEO Compiler is then run as a post-build step to trancompile MSIL patterns from the assembly (DLL file) into a .AVM NEO VM byte code file.
+The NEO Compiler is then run as a post-build step to transcompile MSIL patterns from the assembly (DLL file) into a .AVM NEO VM byte code file.

-* All of the features of the Visual Studio IDE and .NET/C# environment are avaiable include the .NET/C# optimizing compiler features which have been demonstrated to reduce NEO VM by 25%.
+* All of the features of the Visual Studio IDE and .NET/C# environment are available include the .NET/C# optimizing compiler features which have been demonstrated to reduce NEO VM by 25%.
 This is a key capability because every NEO VM instruction executed is tracked and accounted for. ([NEO System Fees](http://docs.neo.org/en-us/sc/systemfees.html)).

 ### Enterprise Distributed Applications and Smart Data: Enabled by .NET and C#

 What is unique about Enterprise Distributed Application development on a blockchain?  ...the NEO Blockchain or any other blockchain.

 * While people talk mostly about *smart contracts* in the context of programmable blockchain development, it is really about *Smart Data* living on the public Internet (as well as private networks and consortium networks).
 Smart Data that is both trustful and trustless.
 Trustful because a transaction has been confirmed on the NEO Blockchain, it is there forever: unchangeable and irrefutable. ...free from any form of centralized control.
 Trustless because once confirmed on the blockchain, the Smart Data is digitally signed and completely decentralized.
 * The only way to place data on the NEO Blockchain is to write a smart contract that will, via a NEO transaction, put it there for you.
-Every placement of data (C# entities) is wrapped in the code of some application's smart contract - digitially signed and deployed in the same way Smart Data is digitally signed and confirmed into the NEO Blockchain.
+Every placement of data (C# entities) is wrapped in the code of some application's smart contract - digitally signed and deployed in the same way Smart Data is digitally signed and confirmed into the NEO Blockchain.

 * To learn more, checkout [[NEO Whitepaper](http://docs.neo.org/en-us/)]